dmillard/Freenect.jl/docs/src/displaying_images.md

 ## Point Cloud Image

-While XYZ to RGB isn't the cleanest visualizer, it works in a pinch.
+While direct XYZ to RGB isn't the cleanest visualizer, it works in a pinch.

 ```julia
 using Freenect, Images, ImageView